DStorck/solas/README.md

 ```

 - [Fork](https://help.github.com/articles/fork-a-repo/) the `zabra` repo (https://github.com/samsung-cnct/zabra) from `samsung-cnct`.
-* In the settings section of your new repository, go to 'Collaborators & teams', then add `commontools` as a team with admin privileges, and `kraken-reviewers` as a team with write privileges.
+* In the settings section of the new repository (owned by samsung-cnct), go to 'Collaborators & teams', then add `commontools` as a team with admin privileges, and `kraken-reviewers` as a team with write privileges.
 * Begin submitting PRs

 # Integrations Used by the Samsung CNCT Tools Team